 Gonorrhea is a very common infectious disease.
-CDC estimates that, annually, 820,000 people in the United States get new gonorrhea infections and less than half of these infections are detected and reported to CDC.
-CDC estimates that 570,000 of these new gonorrhea infections were among young people 15-24 years of age.
-In 2011, 321,849 cases of gonorrhea were reported to the CDC.
+The Centers for Disease Control and Prevention (CDC) estimates that each year, 820,000 people in the United States get new gonococcal infections, of which only half are detected and reported to the CDC.
+The majority of new U.S. gonococcal infections are among young people aged 15 to 24 years.
+In 2011, 321,849 gonorrhea cases were reported to the CDC.